Mythbusters

 Marriage is a religious institution.
 Marriage is about getting married in a church.

-The struggle for marriage equality for same sex couples is a struggle for civil marriage, not for religious marriage.
+The campaign for marriage equality for same sex couples is about access to civil marriage, not religious marriage.
 When a couple is married in a civil ceremony at a registry office, religion is not involved.
 This is because civil marriage is a relationship that is sanctioned and licensed by the State, and does not require the blessing of any religious institution.

 Religious marriage is a blessing of a relationship, undertaken in a church or other religious venue.
 In Ireland, a religious marriage also requires a civil marriage licence to be valid.
 And no religious institution can be forced to marry two people... even if their marriage is licensed by the State.